proteinjs/workflow/README.md

 The direction of Protein JS is to be a simple set of tools to build scalable apps as we transition into the AI era.

-The project is currently in beta, and can be built from source.
+The project is currently in beta, and can be used by building from source via the setup instructions below.
 Packages will be published as the project matures.

 Current goals: